Leveraging RGB-D Data with Cross-Modal Context Mining for Glass Surface Detection: Method

 \subsection{Cross-modal Context Mining (CCM) Module}

-Previous works~\cite{Mei_2020_CVPR, GSD:2021} on glass surface detection show that contextual information is very useful for the task.
-However, \jychecked{these works focus only on single-modal glass surface detection.
-To exploit multi-modal data in the glass surface detection problem,} we design the CCM module to adaptively learn the context features from both RGB and depth information.

-\fref{fig:ccmm} illustrates the structure of the proposed CCM module.
+Previous works~\cite{Mei_2020_CVPR, GSD:2021} \jychecked{focus only on single-modal glass surface detection.
+To exploit multi-modal data in this problem,} we design the CCM module to adaptively learn the context features from both RGB and depth information. \fref{fig:ccmm} illustrates the structure of the proposed CCM module.
 It consists of four submodules to model the multi-modal context from different aspects.
 The outputs of these four submodules are concatenated for adaptive selection to produce the final cross-modal feature.

-\textbf{RGB Context Mining Submodule.} Given the input RGB features $x^\text{RGB} \in \mathbb{R}^{C \times H\times W}$, this submodule extracts a series of multi-scale context features $\mathbb{C}_{r}^{\text{RGB}}$ by atrous convolutions with \jychecked{dilation} rate $r \in [1, 2, 4, 8]$.
+\textbf{RGB and Depth Context Mining Submodule.} Given the input RGB features $x^\text{RGB} \in \mathbb{R}^{C \times H\times W}$, this submodule extracts a series of multi-scale context features $\mathbb{C}_{r}^{\text{RGB}}$ by atrous convolutions with \jychecked{dilation} rate $r \in [1, 2, 4, 8]$.
 These multi-scale context features are then fused mutually by element-wise addition to form an interim rich representation of contextual information ($\mathbb{RC}^{\text{RGB}}$).
 After obtaining all permuted pairs of different context scales, these feature pairs are then concatenated to produce the aggregated rich contextual features for the RGB information $\mathbb{ARC}_{\text{RGB}}$.
 The whole process of this context aggregation operation is:

 where $r_i$ and $r_j$ are two different \jychecked{dilation} rates used to produce the multi-scale context features $\mathbb{C}$.

 \jychecked{The aggregated rich contextual features for the RGB information $\mathbb{ARC}_{\text{RGB}}$ is then} computed as: